ezozbektoshev04/WT.CW2.00016599/README.md

 1. Open a terminal or command prompt on your computer

-2. Write the following command and run it to clone the repository from github git clone [github link](https://github.com/ezozbektoshev04/WT.CW2.00016599) // Repository link
+2. Write the following command and run it to clone the repository from github git clone https://github.com/ezozbektoshev04/WT.CW2.00016599 // Repository link

 3. After clonning, navigate the project directory cd WT.CW2.00016599 // write project name after "cd" command